huggingface/blog/4bit-transformers-bitsandbytes.md

 The HF team would like to acknowledge all the people involved in this project from University of Washington, and for making this available to the community.

-The authors would also like to thank [Pedro Cuenca](https://huggingface.co/pcuenq) for kindly reviewing the blogpost, [Olivier Dehaene](https://huggingface.co/olivierdehaene) and [Omar Sanseviero](https://huggingface.co/osanseviero) for their quick and strong support for the integration of the paper's artifact in the HF Hub.
+The authors would also like to thank [Pedro Cuenca](https://huggingface.co/pcuenq) for kindly reviewing the blogpost, [Olivier Dehaene](https://huggingface.co/olivierdehaene) and [Omar Sanseviero](https://huggingface.co/osanseviero) for their quick and strong support for the integration of the paper's artifacts on the HF Hub.